SkoolNotes/Taproot/2020ENG201/KBENG201GradedDiscussionPrep.md

 	* People dying
 	* People chained together

-both!
+## Jack — both!
 It's a greesy cycle.
+* Hell example

 - "The earth seemed unearthly" quote.
 It seems like he is describing Earth as he sees it, but how much of it is Marlow thinking its dark and how much of it is actually dark